Field Placement FAQ

 - BSW students must have a minimum GPA of 2.75 in their social work classes to be eligible to begin their field practicum.

-- Non-Advanced Standing M.S.W Students must "clock" a minimum of 900 hours of field placement.
+- Traditional M.S.W Students must "clock" a minimum of 900 hours of field placement.
 The number of required hours per week varies depending upon your status as a full-time or part-time student.

 - Advanced Standing M.S.W Students must "clock" a minimum of 600 hours of field placement.
 The number of required hours per week varies depending upon your status as a full-time or part-time student.